 agreements with government authorities in 34 countries to help counter illegal tobacco trade internationally

-We have signed

-FY2013

-2014

-of reported concerns related to corruption

-$1.7\%^{^{\circ}}$

-99.5%

-98.9%

-FY2013

-of employees trained on the JT Group Code of Conduct

-Code of Conduct

-The JT Group Code of Conduct outlines our responsibilities toward consumers, shareholders, employees, and society.
+2.9% FY2013 of reported concerns related to corruption Code of Conduct The JT Group Code of Conduct outlines our responsibilities toward consumers, shareholders, employees, and society.
 Our international tobacco business and our pharmaceutical subsidiary have their own Codes of Conduct, based on the JT Group Code but reflecting their operating circumstances.
 Every employee across the Group receives the relevant Code when they join, or when there is an update to the Code.
 We also require all commercial partners in our international tobacco business to act in accordance with our standards.
 Our Codes of Conduct outline our legal and ethical obligations and describe practices and procedures that must be followed to meet these obligations.
-By doing so, they protect our business from actions that might lead to fines or criminal

-penalties, loss of business, and reputational damage.

-The Code of Conduct of our international tobacco business was revised in 2014 to provide more information on areas such as anti-bribery and corruption and human rights.
-The JT Group Code is being revised in 2015.
-During 2014, 99.5% (c) of employees who are required to adhere to the JT Group Code of Conduct participated in compliance training, an increase from FY2013 (98.9%).
-To meet the needs of various employees, compliance training is provided face-to-face, online, or on the job.
-Compliance In our Japanese domestic tobacco, pharmaceutical, and beverage and processed food businesses, every division is required to assess compliance risks and submit plans to address them.
+By doing so, they protect our business from actions that might lead to fines or criminal Compliance In our Japanese domestic tobacco, pharmaceutical, and beverage and processed food businesses, every division is required to assess compliance risks and submit plans to address them.
 An annual compliance survey feeds into each division's action plans for addressing compliance risks, and each division must hold a compliance meeting at least once a year.
-Approximately 28,300 employees1 (96.2%,C) responded to the 2014 compliance survey.
+Approximately 28,300 employees1 (96.2%, C) responded to the 2014 compliance survey.
 As a result of feedback gathered from the survey, we have, among other things, reported the outcomes to senior management, encouraged them to deliver compliance-related messages and to participate in management meetings, and carried out a review of the Reporting Concern Mechanism user guide.
 In our international tobacco business, almost 20,000 employees responded to the 2014 JTI compliance survey - a response rate of 86%.
 More than 80% of responses were positive for the majority of topics covered, making our international tobacco business one of the best ranked companies when compared to similar industries.
 The survey also showed a high level of awareness among employees about the Code of Conduct, with most saying they found it relevant to their work and that it was properly enforced.
-However, the survey revealed some areas that require attention.
-For instance, a significant number of respondents were concerned about possible retaliation when raising compliance concerns, and only 37% of employees who believed they had witnessed a violation of the Code of Conduct actually reported it.
-Only two-thirds of those who did report their concerns said they had a positive experience.
+However, the survey revealed some a significant number of respondents were concerned about possible retaliation when raising compliance concerns, and only 37% of employees who believed they had witnessed a positive experience.
+1Excluding Torii Pharmaceutical.